article · Which certification is worth it?

 How has generative AI changed these roles?

-The Anthropic Economic Index shows substantial AI use in Data Scientists, Software Developers, and Computer and Information Research Scientists tasks, split between augmentation and automation-style delegation.
+The Anthropic Economic Index shows substantial AI use in Data Scientists, Software Developers, and Computer and Information Research Scientists tasks, split between augmentation and automation-style usage.
 That is workflow evidence, not proof that the jobs are disappearing.

 What should I compare before choosing a program?